ilia-funtov/OneDly-Theme/README.md

 This will certainly generate some personal insights and improve your activities in future projects.

+# Features

+* Social media links as buttons at the top of the page
+* Social media sharing links as buttons at the end of the page
+* All posts on a single page as separated sections
+* Post ordering by `sec` parameter in post's front matter, instead of date
+* Imprint and GDPR examples pages
+* Examples for project structure included

 # Demo and Examples

 A demo can be found here [...](https://github.com/cdeck3r/OneDly-Theme)